an-luckydog/OrderVis/README.md

 #### Implementation

 The popular deep learning library *TensorFlow* is used to build the learning models on the server side of the system, integrated with *Flask* for communication with the web front end.
 The web interface is developed using *Vue.js*.
 To enhance visual presentation and aesthetics, we incorporate *vuedraggable* and *Element UI* for layout organization, and utilize *ECharts.js* to render various types of visualizations.
-Furthermore, to meet the generalization requirement outlined in **R6**, we have developed a flexible and extensible framework compatible with custom DTMs and provides corresponding usage interfaces{https://github.com/an-luckydog/OrderVis}.
+Furthermore, to meet the generalization requirement outlined in **R6**, we have developed a flexible and extensible framework compatible with custom DTMs and provides corresponding usage interfaces (https://github.com/an-luckydog/OrderVis).
 This allows users to easily build their own OrderVis system and analyze order-based interpretability for specific tasks.
 With encapsulating the target model into a class, users can pass a model pointer into OrderVis and generate a model object for the order implication analysis.

 ## Usage